Here’s how the new Trading 212 card works and if it’s any good

 The Trading 212 card is just that, a card.
 You can’t make transfers to third parties — there’s no splitting bills or paying people back using the account.

-To compare, even Revolut, which isn’t a bank either, gives you your own details for others to send you money.
+To compare, even Revolut, which only recently got a banking license, gives you your own details for others to send you money.

 Is the Trading 212 card safe?